vippsas/vipps-developers/faqs/landing-page-faq.md

 Only in special cases, where displaying it is not possible.

-This feature has to be specially enabled by Vipps for eligible sales units:
+We must enable this feature for eligible sales units, which will be whitelisted.
-The sales units must be whitelisted by Vipps.
 Skipping the landing page is typically used at physical points of sale where there is no display available.

-The landing page is more than just a web page, it is an entire application, and it plays an important role in the Vipps payment process.
+The landing page is more than just a web page, it is an entire application, and it plays an important role in our payment process.
 See
 [landing page](../common-topics/landing-page.md)
 for more information